KevRyan2/fantasy-football-team-builder/README.md

 #### Salary Buffer

-The salary buffer stops the team building process when the total salary used reaches this number.
+The salary buffer is how much you are willing NOT to spend on salary.

 ```javascript
 const salaryBuffer = -100